OpenEnergyPlatform/academy/docs/courses/05_ontology.md

 The OEO is based on the Web Ontology Language OWL and uses Manchester Syntax.
 Protégé is the tool used for OEO development.

 :oep-icon-text: To become familiar with Protégé and OWL, we recommend studying the [Pizza tutorial](https://www.michaeldebellis.com/post/new-protege-pizza-tutorial) by Micheal DeBellis, especially chapter 1 to 7.
-For the tutorial, as well as OEO development, you will have to install Protégé on your computer.
+For the tutorial, as well as OEO development, you will have to install [Protégé](https://protege.stanford.edu/) on your computer.

+:oep-icon-video: For a full introduction to OWL you can check out [part 4.2](https://www.youtube.com/watch?v=x7GtYNEWIKE&list=PLoOmvuyo5UAcBXlhTti7kzetSsi1PpJGR&index=38), [part 4.3](https://www.youtube.com/watch?v=CXw-P7H2rOQ&list=PLoOmvuyo5UAcBXlhTti7kzetSsi1PpJGR&index=40), [part 4.4](https://www.youtube.com/watch?v=u8AXayzKuSg&list=PLoOmvuyo5UAcBXlhTti7kzetSsi1PpJGR&index=41), [part 4.5](https://www.youtube.com/watch?v=z95PYaOxPMs&list=PLoOmvuyo5UAcBXlhTti7kzetSsi1PpJGR&index=42) and [part 4.6](https://www.youtube.com/watch?v=lFDqMlogssI&list=PLoOmvuyo5UAcBXlhTti7kzetSsi1PpJGR&index=43) of this tutorial course.
+This is more than what you will need for getting started but if you want to look further into ontologys it will be helpful.

 You can find the OWL2 and Manchester Syntax documentation [here](https://www.w3.org/TR/owl2-manchester-syntax/) for further reading.
+This is helpful for looking things up and not the be read from start to finish.

 #### 3. GitHub and git basics